arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 We can import all necessary icons in one place and use them across the application.
 Go through the below example

-## Using fontawesome Icon library
+## Using Font Awesome Icon library

-To use fontawesome icons across the application follow the below steps.
+To use Font Awesome icons across the application follow the below steps.

 1. In app.module.ts file Import { FontAwesomeModule } from '@fortawesome/angular-fontawesome'
 2. Next add FontAwesomeModule to imports array as shown above.